COVID-19 Update: We are open and continue to operate. See our statement here.

 The white-clawed crayfish is the only native crayfish species in the UK.
 It is endangered and under threat from invasive crayfish species such as signal crayfish and the crayfish plague.
-Our simple to use eDNA test provides a cost-effective opportunity to monitor these species.
+Our simple to use eDNA test provides a cost-effective opportunity to monitor these species alongside other native and non-native crayfish species.

 Prices & Turnaround Times